Pacific Theater aircraft carrier operations during World War II: Midway (4–7 June 1942)

 Nagumo had just witnessed the massacre of American planes that attacked his fleet without fighter protection.
 Adding to his dilemma, first-strike planes low on fuel were now beginning to return from Midway.
 If they were not permitted to land, many planes would run out of fuel and be splashed into the ocean with losses of planes and some pilots.
 On the other hand, not attacking the American carriers immediately was also highly risky.
 Further increasing the risk would be not having a refueled and rearmed CAP overhead to protect his carriers if, as he now had reason to believe, American carrier-launched planes were headed his way.
 The decisions Nagumo had made during the last hour left him without good options.

 He elected to hold off until he could launch a devastating, fully coordinated attack consistent with Japanese naval doctrine.
 He landed the Akagi and Kaga aircraft returning from the first strike on Midway for refueling and rearming with weapons for attacking warships rather than land installations.
 This delayed his being able to make an attack on the American carriers.
 By 0918, the first-strike planes had all landed.
 Unlike American carrier procedures, which armed and refueled aircraft on the flight deck, arming and fueling Japanese aircraft could only be done on the hangar decks.
-This involved additional time to lower then raise aircraft on elevators.
+This involved additional time to lower than raise aircraft on elevators.
 Refueling and rearming was rushed.
 Bombs that were removed to make way again for torpedoes were not properly stowed.
 Fuel lines on the carriers were open.
 The closed-in hangar decks of Akagi and Kaga were highly vulnerable to disaster.
 Also at 0918, the first planes from the American carriers began to attack.

 In a planned coordinated attack, American dive bombers were expected to distract enemy fighters so that the relatively slow, vulnerable torpedo planes could make their approaches in greater safety.
 American fighters would also be there to protect the attack planes from enemy fighters.
 For this battle, however, the torpedo planes from the three American carriers became separated from the dive bombers and fighters.
 By chance, these torpedo planes arrived before the dive bombers and were mostly unescorted by fighters.
 Squadrons from each American carrier unhesitatingly attacked Japanese carriers successively over the hour beginning just after Nagumo landed all the surviving planes from his first strike on Midway.
 Japanese Zeros from the airborne CAP descended upon and slaughtered these three American squadrons as they made their lumbering torpedo approaches.
 Few torpedoes were successfully launched and none struck the carriers.
 Only six of the 41 attacking torpedo planes survived.
 However, these torpedo plane attacks caused Nagumo's carriers to continue their high speed maneuvering and thereby prevented him from launching fighters to augment his CAP overhead as well as the aircraft he had just finished arming to attack the American carriers.